Plixo2/Karina-Site/src/concepts/enums.md

 # Enums

-Enums, also known in other languages as _Sum Types_ or _Tagged Unions_, are a versatile and powerful datatype in Karina.
+Enums, also known in other languages as _Algebraic Data Types_ or _Tagged Unions_, are a versatile and powerful datatype in Karina.
 They allow you to define a set of distinct cases, each of which can optionally carry associated data.
 Here's how enums work in Karina, along with some unique characteristics that set them apart.

 ## Defining an Enum